joemoose/psiops/docs/index.md

 ## Challenges and Danger

-When the players face a complex obstacle, like hacking into a mainframe or defusing a bomb, the GM may split the effort into a progress *clock* to split the effort, rather than resolving the obstacle with a single *action roll*.
+When the players face a complex obstacle, like hacking into a mainframe or defusing a bomb, the GM may split the effort into a progress *clock* rather than resolving the obstacle with a single *action roll*.

 *Clocks* are circles divided into 4, 6, or 8 segments—generally, the more complex the problem, the more segments in the *clock*.